ui3TD/IM-UnofficialPatch/README.md

 - Fixed so that when girls dating each other break up, their relationship status is no longer known.
 - Fixed fan age pie charts to show correct proportions.
 - Fixed world tour revenue text color to consider savings.
+- Fixed dating status to show status of underage girls, so you can actually track scandals.